-Hauptwerk models the affect of a swell box on each pipe individually by modulating its amplitude and applying a simple lowpass or high-pass filter to it.
+Hauptwerk models the effect of a swell box on each pipe individually by modulating its amplitude and applying a simple low-pass or high-pass filter to it.
 Because the filter is applied separately to each pipe in real-time, its frequency response is necessarily simple, so that the processor overheads are not excessive.